 Generally, browsers do this standardization for all the users.
 So the browser’s unique identity will be similar to the multiple users.
 Even if the website Fingerprints the browsers, no one can identify individuals easily on the internet.

 2. Use a User-Agent Spoofer – Agent Spoofer creates one or more attributes every time you visit a website.
-Even if websites fingerprints the websites, one or more attributes will always different than the previous one.
+Even if websites fingerprint the websites, one or more attributes will always different than the previous one.
 So websites can’t identify you as a unique user on the web.
 You can find User-Agent Spoofer extensions in the browser’s web store.

 Chameleon by sereneblue is the best Agent Spoofer add-on available on Firefox, try it once.

 Don’t rely only on the Browser’s privacy features, instead install the privacy-focused add-on, use the best VPN, and anti-malware programs.
-Browser fingerprinting is a bigger threat among other threats such as DNS leak and WebRTC leak.
+Browser fingerprinting is a bigger threat among other threats such as DNS leaks and WebRTC leak.